duniter-gchange/gchange-pod/README.md

 # gchange-pod

-A Ğchange pod, for data storage
+Ğchange pod is a P2P data storage for Ğchange network.